fransdube/alx-low_level_programming/0x0A-argc_argv/README.md

-Project for rguments to main 0x0A-argc_argv
+Project for Arguments to main 0x0A-argc_argv